Alice P. Miller, Executive Director

 Goldsberry-Adams is currently the Election Operations Manager and has been responsible for the specialized requirements associated with the conduct of elections, as well as providing financial and logistical support for all agency operations, since 2002.
 From July 2008 through July 2009, she served as Acting Executive Director while the Board searched for a permanent director.
 In her role as Acting Director, she provided oversight and direction over two major elections, the September 2008 Primary and the historic November 4, 2008 Presidential General Election serving over 426,000 active voters.
 She has resumed her position as Election Operations Manager and continues to play a vital role in supervising and overseeing election operations.
 Prior to joining the agency she served as a Hearing Officer at the DC Department of Human Services and Motor Vehicle Administration.
 In addition, she worked as a law clerk for a number of federal agencies including the IRS and the US Small Business Administration.
 A native Washingtonian, Ms. Goldsberry-Adams received her Bachelor of Science degree from the University of Maryland at College Park and a Juris Doctor degree from Antioch School of Law.

 Karen F. Brooks, Registrar of Voters

-Brooks has served as the Registrar of Voters for the District of Columbia’s Board of Elections and Ethics since July 6, 2008.
-Previously, Mrs. Brooks served eleven years in other management positions at the Board of Elections and Ethics.
-In each position, Mrs. Brooks has used her vast election experience to improve policies, processes, and procedures of the voter services branch and inter-related branches of the Board of Elections and Ethics and other District government agencies.
+Brooks has served as the Registrar of Voters for the District of Columbia's Board of Elections since July 6, 2008.
+Previously, Mrs. Brooks served eleven years in other management positions at the Board of Elections.
+In each position, Mrs. Brooks has used her vast election experience to improve policies, processes, and procedures of the voter services branch and inter-related branches of the Board of Elections and other District government agencies.